 4.11 ‘Goods affixed’ to the building

 These are goods which become part of the fabric of the building.
 Generally these are items that are sold with the property and are not portable or easily removed.

 ‘Goods affixed’ does not include items secured for safety or security reasons or computers or computer equipment.
 These may be subject to the CGS in their own right.

-The following lists will help you to decide whether an item is ‘affixed’.
+The following lists will help you to decide if an item is ‘affixed’.

-This list is not exhaustive and the deciding factor is usually whether the item becomes part of the fabric of the building.
+This list is not exhaustive and the deciding factor is usually if the item becomes part of the fabric of the building.
 Common inclusions are:

 - materials to build

 - roofs and ceilings

 - permanent partitioning